 To enroll in the minor, please contact an engineering adviser in the College of Engineering Office of Student Services, 114 Johnson Hall, 541-737-5236 or via email@example.com.

 *Due to instructional constraints, HEST 411/511 will not be offered this academic year.
-If you are a rising senior and wish to complete the minor in Spring 2017, you may substitute HEST412/512 for HEST411/511.
+If you are graduating and wish to complete the minor between now and Spring 2019, you may substitute HEST412/512 for HEST411/511.